SorensenUCSC/CSE113-2021/references.md

 ### Textbooks

-I do not require that you have a physical textbook for this class.
-However, we will draw heavily from [The Art of Multiprocessor Programming](https://www.amazon.com/Art-Multiprocessor-Programming-Revised-Reprint/dp/0123973376).
+I do not require that you have a physical textbook for this class, however there are some that we will use extensively.
+Each are available online from the UCSC library.

-The [university library](https://library.ucsc.edu/) has online copies [available](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025069492304876
+* The main book we will use is [The Art of Multiprocessor Programming](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025069492304876).
-).
+* Our two class series on GPU programming will use [CUDA by Example](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/1kt68tt/alma991025069808004876).